mackelab/sbi-for-connectomics/README.md

 ## Examples

-The `notebook` folder contains three notebooks showing how to `simulate` connectomics data, how to use SBI to `infer` parameters, and how to `analyze` the resulting posteriors.
+The `tutorials` folder contains three notebooks showing how to `simulate` connectomics data, how to use SBI to `infer` parameters, and how to `analyze` (TODO) the resulting posteriors.

 ## Reproducibility

-The `paper` folder contains notebooks for reproducing all figures presented in the main text of the paper.
+The `figures` folder contains notebooks for reproducing all figures presented in the main text of the paper.

 ## Issues, questions